bengutow1/bengutow1/README.md

 # Hey, I'm Ben :v:

-Computer Science student at LSU (graduating 2027) with a concentration in Software Development, passionate about backend & game development.
+Computer Science student at LSU (graduating 2027) with a concentration in Software Development, passionate about Backend & Game Development.

 ---